Blepharoplasty, also called an eyelid lift, is a safe and effective plastic surgery that can improve the following conditions:

 Excessively Bruised Eyes

 All patients react differently to surgery, and you may bruise more than others.
-But a highly skilled surgeon can often avoid some post-op bruising if they have a delicate approach.
+A highly skilled surgeon can often avoid some post-op bruising if they have a delicate approach.

 Before surgery, verify your surgeon has extensive experience with blepharoplasty to ensure you’ll have the best result with minimal bruising.